 Imagine you're opening a clothing store in your town.
 You've hired employees, obtained all of the items you’ll sell, planned your store’s layout, finalized your branding, and purchased your POS system.
 But wait… you haven’t signed a lease on a storefront.
 You don’t actually have a physical space for your store yet.

-This is what it’s like to have a website without a web hosting service — your domain and website can exist, but customers and visitors won’t be able to search for or find your website on the internet.
-Similarly, your retail store’s customers and visitors wouldn’t have anywhere to visit and shop if you didn’t have the physical space.
+This is what it’s like to have a website without a web hosting service.
+Your domain and web page files exist, but visitors won’t be able to find your website on the internet.
+Similarly, your retail store’s customers won't have anywhere to visit and shop if you don't have the physical space.

 What is web hosting?

 How does all of this happen?
 Good question.

 How does web hosting work?

 Websites are hosted on web servers.
 Servers are powerful computers that store and process data, and web servers are those which store the files that make up websites and process requests to view these files.

 When a visitor clicks a link to your website or plugs your site's URL into their browser, they're making a request to connect to your web server.
 Once this request is approved, the web server sends back the specific web page file that was requested and any associated files.
 This is what makes your website appear in the visitor's browser.

 Note: Some web hosting services require you to obtain a domain name before choosing your hosting your plan.
 Determine if you’ll purchase your domain via a domain registrar prior to picking your hosting service, or if you’ll purchase one from the hosting service you choose to work with (assuming they offer that option).
 You might also want to consider your URL structure, like whether you want a subdomain or subfolder.

 In addition to housing your website on the internet, web hosting services typically offer various levels of support, security, and the benefits of high performance and uptime.
 Uptime is how often your website is operational — 99.9% uptime means your website can be accessed 99.9% of the time.